-Some of our callers will tell us their fish has died and say, “well, he was already 3 years old; he lived a good long life.”
+“How long do goldfish live?” is a question that many fish owners are surprised to hear the answer to.
+Some of our clients will tell us their fish has died and say, “well, he was already 3 years old; he lived a good long life.”
 Sorry to say, but for most common goldfish, he was barely out of their “teenage years.”
 Unless they were an inbred fancy goldfish, 3-year old is a very young fish to die of “old age.”

 Fancy goldfish, usually inbred, are expected to have a slightly shorter lifespan, usually living into their 20’s.
 This will depend significantly on their breeding.
 Some fish, no matter what their owners do, are not equipped to live more than a few years.

 One of our most memorable elderly patients was the goldfish Mr. Fish.
 He and his fish friend lived unremarkably for many years, but one day, a sudden ammonia spike resulted in Mr. Fish having severe neurologic disease.
 Resulting in swimming and eating difficulties, Mr. Fish had one of the most dedicated owners who was determined to bring him back to health.
 Once the water chemistry had been addressed, our veterinary staff recommended a temporary stability float to help Mr. Fish swim and a hand-fed diet.

 Within a few months, Mr. Fish was back to his old self.
 However, a secondary buoyancy disorder put him back in our care a few years later.
 After years of great care, Mr. Fish passed away just after his 20th birthday.
 We greatly miss our patient.